LearnWeb3DAO/Merkle-Trees/README.md

 Let's say the `Verifier` only has the `Merkle Root` `r`, that is, the top-level parent node of the tree.
 You, as a `Prover`, want to prove to the `Verifier` that some value `K` exists in the Merkle Tree.

 To do this, you can generate a `Merkle Proof`.
-Let's try to understand what a `Merkle Proof` actually is with an example Merkle Tree.
+Let's try to understand what a `Merkle Proof` is with an example Merkle Tree.

 ![](https://i.imgur.com/XsxMA0b.png)
 (Referenced [Merkle Proofs Explained](https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5))